 This “pandemic control period” has provided an opportunity to experiment with my metabolic health.
-Those afternoon energy crashes that have plagued me for as long as I can remember needed some explanation, and this perpetual experiment has given me an opportunity to get to the bottom of it.
-I always assumed it was the result of a carb heavy lunch, but have learned that everyone processes food differently, and until you measure how your body reacts to those different foods you’re shooting in the dark.
+Those afternoon energy crashes that have plagued me for as long as I can remember needed some explanation, and this perpetual experiment has allowed me to get to the bottom of it.
+I always assumed it was the result of a carb-heavy lunch, but I have learned that everyone processes food differently, and until you measure how your body reacts to those different foods, you’re shooting in the dark.

 The next logical step was to try to quantify how well I was executing these fasts.
-I did this by picking up a blood glucose monitor, equipped with bluetooth and Apple Health integration, to help track my blood sugar levels when completing a fast.
-I learned that, for the most part, I exited fasts with improved blood sugar levels compared to not fasting.
-I tried drinking apple cider vinegar in the morning, and watched my blood sugar levels stabilize further.
-It was great seeing the affects of these little experiments in action, and I felt better in the process.
+I did this by picking up a blood glucose monitor, equipped with Bluetooth and Apple Health integration, to help track my blood sugar levels when completing a fast.
+For the most part, I learned that I exited fasts with improved blood sugar levels compared to not fasting.
+I tried drinking apple cider vinegar in the morning and watched my blood sugar levels stabilize further.
+It was great seeing the effects of these little experiments in action, and I felt better in the process.

 The Next Level

 The concept of continuous glucose monitoring is incredible.
-A microchip is implanted in you, and can tell you, without a prick, what your blood sugar levels are.
+A microchip is implanted in you and can tell you, without a prick, what your blood sugar levels are.
 Ok, maybe that’s a bit dramatic.
-More accurately, you place a probe, with a small filament that resides just below the skin’s surface, on your body.
-The device is constantly monitoring and recording, and every so often you transfer the data to an app on your phone with a tap.
-After 14 days, you replace the probe and continue.
+More accurately, you place a probe with a small filament that resides just below the skin’s surface, on your body.
+The device is constantly monitoring and recording, and every so often, you transfer the data to an app on your phone with a tap.
+Then, after 14 days, you replace the probe and continue.

-I loved the idea of being able to see how foods and activities impacted my blood sugar in near real time.
+I loved the idea of seeing how foods and activities impacted my blood sugar in near real-time.
 These little experiments, now spanning hours and days rather than weeks and months, would allow me to make adjustments more quickly and see improvements faster.
-Still, continuous glucose monitoring devices, such as the FreeStyle Libre, are expensive and require a prescription.
-This wasn’t something I could just pick up off of Amazon.
+Still, continuous glucose monitoring devices, such as the FreeStyle Libre are expensive and require a prescription.
+In addition, this wasn’t something I could pick up off of Amazon.